dinhomathias/Amc/Webhooks.md

 - Polling (via `get_updates`) periodically connects to Telegram's servers to check for new updates
 - A Webhook is a URL you transmit to Telegram once.
 Whenever a new update for your bot arrives, Telegram sends that update to the specified URL.

-Let's explain this with a metapher.
+Let's explain this with a metaphor.
 Imagine you want to check if you have mail.

 With (long) polling, you have a post office box and need to check yourself if you have new mail.
-So you rush to the post office and wait in front of your box all day to see if the post man puts something in there - you only go home for small pee breaks.
+So you rush to the post office and wait in front of your box all day to see if the postman puts something in there - you only go home for small pee breaks.

-With a webhook, you have a mailbox right at your home and the post man delivers the mail right to that mailbox.
-However, that only works if the post man knows your address (the URL).
+With a webhook, you have a mailbox right at your home and the postman delivers the mail right to that mailbox.
+However, that only works if the postman knows your address (the URL).

 ## Requirements
 ### A public IP address or domain